clairep94/oppo-games/README.md

 ; JWT_SECRET=f6d278bb34e1d0e146a80b16ec254c05 npm run test
 ```

 **Note: On first run of test suite, you must run the test twice before they pass.
 This is because the the test database is created and written during these initial test runs.**

 3. Running the frontend tests.

    ** Cypress E2e to be implemented**

 <!---
+Reseting to commit on Feb 6th to bug-fix frontend
 ####  Running tests for the frontend

 Start the front end in a new terminal session